-UserLock Single Sign-On (SSO) provides federated authentication to cloud applications, using on premise Active Directory (AD) Identities.
-With one set of AD credentials to access all resources, it puts the organization firmly back in control of user access.
+UserLock Single Sign-On (SSO) provides federated authentication to cloud applications, using on-premise Active Directory (AD) identities.
+With one set of AD credentials to access all resources, it puts the organization firmly in control of user access.

 Extending Active Directory SSO

 Adopting an SSO solution should be a key initiative for any company, regardless of size.
 It allows end-users to authenticate one time to get access to all corporate resources.
 Active Directory (AD) is a fine example of an SSO solution.
 All domain resources within the AD can be accessed without the need for additional authentication.

 With UserLock SSO, organizations can extend this AD single sign-on to secure Microsoft 365 and other cloud applications that are beyond the boundaries of a company’s domain.
 Combined with a granular multi-factor authentication, UserLock SSO allows employees to continue using their existing, on-premise AD credentials to access multiple cloud applications.
 It’s a simple solution that doesn’t require creating or managing separate external or centralized identity providers.
 UserLock SSO seamlessly works within an existing security framework without the need for changes in access security for resources and applications in the company network.

 There are four key advantages for organizations providing SSO using Windows AD accounts:

 - All users have a single set of login credentials